 Due to its beauty, strength, and ecological importance, Kauri wood is highly sought after and can be quite expensive.
 A Kauri flooring board of a good quality can cost around $50 – $100 per square meter.
 A beautiful Kauri table can cost anywhere from $1000 – $5000, depending on the size and quality of the wood.
 Kauri furniture is highly prized for its durability, and can last for several decades with proper care.

-This commercial desirability has contributed to the over harvesting over time which has led to the protected statusOpens in a new tab. of the tree in parts of New Zealand.
+This commercial desirability has contributed to the over harvesting over time which has led to the protected status of the tree in parts of New Zealand.

 Kauri Is Not Used For Burning Or Smoking